ostdotcom/ost-sdk-ruby/README.md

 ```

+### Executing Transactions

-## For executing transactions we need to understand 3 modules listed below:
+For executing transactions, you need to understand the 3 modules described below.

-To enable partner companies to design Rules that align with their economy goals and define the behavior of the token transfer,
-they have the flexibility to write their custom rules contract.
-OST has written one rule contract the [PricerRule Contract](https://github.com/OpenSTFoundation/openst-contracts/blob/develop/contracts/rules/PricerRule.sol)  for partner companies to use.
+#### Rules Module

-For executing a token transfer, end-user's TokenHolder contract interacts with Rules Contract.
+When executing a token transfer, a user's TokenHolder contract

-### Rules Module
+interacts with a token rule contract.
+A token economy can have
+multiple token rule contracts.
+To enable a user to execute a

-So for executing a token transfer, partner company need to start with fetching details of deployed rules contract and understand
+token transfer, you need to start with fetching details of
-the methods written within them and the corresponding parameters passed in those methods.
+registered rule contracts and understanding their methods and the
+corresponding parameters passed in those methods.

-To get information about rules contracts deployed use services provided in rule module.
+To get information about deployed rule contracts, use services provided in the Rules module.

 ```ruby
 rules_service = ost_sdk.services.rules
 ```

-List all rules:
+List Rules:

 ```ruby
 get_params = {}
 response = rules_service.get_list(get_params)
 ```

-### Transactions Module
+#### Transactions Module

-Once you’ve fetched the rule method and rule parameters to be passed using services in rule module you can start with executing
+After reviewing the rules information received using services in the Rules
+module, you will know what data is required to execute transfers
-the transfer using the services provided in transaction module.
+with a token rule using the services provided in the Transaction module.

 ```ruby
 transactions_service = ost_sdk.services.transactions
 ```

-Execute company to user transaction [directTransfers method]:
+Execute Transaction DIRECT-TRANSFERS:

 ```ruby
 execute_params = {}